 Diamond Clarity Refers to the Absence of Inclusions and Blemishes

 Evaluating diamond clarity involves determining the number, size, relief, nature, and position of these characteristics, as well as how these affect the overall appearance of the stone.
-While no diamond is perfectly pure, the closer it comes, the higher its value.
+If you are trying to determine what is the best clarity for a diamond, remember that no diamond is perfectly pure.
+But the closer it comes to purity, the better its clarity.

 The GIA Diamond Clarity Scale has 6 categories, some of which are divided, for a total of 11 specific grades.